 - a) Poster or flyer, printed and/or digital. - a.
 Poster must be no larger than 17"x22". - b.
 Flyer must be no larger than 8.5"x11". - c.
-Each candidate and referendum special interest groups will be limited to a maximum of fifteen (15) stakes displayed at one time.
-Posters may be displayed on the front and back of the stake. - d.
-Taping or stapling two posters together on one side will be counted as one poster and measured as such. - e.
+Candidates not a part of a slate will be limited to a maximum of fifteen (15) stakes displayed at one time.
+For quantity of stakes for slates, please see section VII on slates. - d.
+Posters may be displayed on the front and back of the stake. - e.
+Taping or stapling two posters together on one side will be counted as one poster and measured as such. - f.
 Candidates may not rest posters or signs on the ground and/or leave them unattended.
-Posters/flyers can only be attached to stakes along campus walkways so as not to interfere with irrigation systems. - f.
-No stake from any candidate including one's own will be placed within three (3) feet from another stake, including ASI Elections and non-election stakes. - g.
+Posters/flyers can only be attached to stakes along campus walkways so as not to interfere with irrigation systems. - g.
+No stake from any candidate including one's own will be placed within three (3) feet from another stake, including ASI Elections and non-election stakes. - h.
 Stakes must not exceed a maximum height of three (3) feet from the ground and 12 inches from the sidewalk due to underground drainage.
 Nothing may be affixed to the stake that exceeds the three (3) feet height rule. - b) Campaign video (The use of the ASI logo is not permitted). - c) Newspaper, magazine, and social media ads. - d) Non-interactive website. - e) Candidates and referendum special interest groups must have the Government Elections Officer and/or Assistant Director, Government Affairs & Initiatives approve their campaign materials before it can be displayed, posted or distributed.
-Once a candidate has attended the Candidates Meeting, they may seek poster approval from the Government Elections Officer and/or Assistant Director, Government Affairs & Initiatives.
+Once a candidate has attended the Candidates Meeting, they may seek poster approval from the Government Elections Officer and/or Assistant Director, Government Affairs & Initiatives. - a.

-- a.
 Campaign materials must be submitted for review via email to asi-elections@csulb.edu - b.
 Campaign materials must be received between 9 a.m. to 5 p.m.
 Monday through Friday to receive a response within the same day.
 Materials submitted after 5pm and/or over the weekend, will not receive a response until the next business day. - c.
-For any printed posters, candidates and referendum special interest groups must show their approved email from the Government Elections Officer and/or Assistant Director, Government Affairs & Initiatives to the Government Affairs Office staff (USU-311) between the hours of Monday-Friday 9 a.m. to 4 p.m. to receive the elections sticker, which must be affixed to all printed posters before being staked and/or posted around campus. - f) Candidates or Referendum Interest Groups must have identifiable information on their posters or flyers such as name, web and social media handles, position they are running for, etc. - g) Digital posters, flyers and purchased ads must include the voting dates. - h) Stakes, posters, flyers and other campaign materials must be taken down no later than the day after the election results have been announced.
-In the event that the Run-Off Election occurs the week after the General Election, candidates participating in the Run-Off Election do not need to remove their stakes and posters/flyers.
-If spring break occurs between the General Election and Run-Off Election, all candidates participating in the run-off election must remove their stakes and posters/flyers after the General Election and placed back up the day before the Run-Off Election begins.
-Candidates in the run-offs may still use their own social media to promote campaigning until the polls close.
+For any printed posters, candidates and referendum special interest groups must show their approved email from the Government Elections Officer and/or Assistant Director, Government Affairs & Initiatives to the Office of Student Life & Development staff (USU-215) between the hours of Monday-Friday 8 a.m. to 4 p.m. to receive the elections sticker, which must be affixed to all printed posters before being staked and/or posted around campus. - f) Candidates or Referendum Interest Groups must have identifiable information on their posters or flyers such as name, web and social media handles, position they are running for, etc. - g) Digital posters, flyers and purchased ads must include the voting dates.

+h) Stakes, posters, flyers and other campaign materials must be taken down no later than the day after the election results have been announced.